UniMath/agda-unimath/src/metric-spaces/limits-of-cauchy-approximations-in-premetric-spaces.lagda.md

   (l : type-Premetric-Space A)
   where

-  is-approximate-prop-cauchy-approximation-Premetric-Space : Prop l2
+  is-estimate-prop-cauchy-approximation-Premetric-Space : Prop l2
-  is-approximate-prop-cauchy-approximation-Premetric-Space =
+  is-estimate-prop-cauchy-approximation-Premetric-Space =
     Π-Prop
       ( ℚ⁺)
       ( λ ε →